asycodes/feature_matching_kag/README.md

-Feature Matching → Geometric Verification → (Optional) SfM with COLMAP
+Feature Matching → Geometric Verification → (Optional) SfM with COLMAP Conduct 3D Reconstructions on classified images in a folder with similar context but different scenarios (eg ET plush in front of a plastic shelf vs another design of ET in front of wooden shelf)
 This repo implements a two-stage image matching pipeline:

 1) Global retrieval with DINOv2